bkhamisian/olist-dbt/README.md

 Several KPIs can be important for understanding business performance for this dataset.
 These metrics help understand customer behavior, sales trends, and overall business efficiency.
 Here are the primary metrics I focused on:

-- **Total Revenue per Month & Revenue Growth Rate:** Measures the monthly sales and the rate at which revenue is increasing or decreasing over time.
+- **Total Revenue per Month:** Measures the monthly sales and the rate at which revenue is increasing or decreasing over time.
 - **Total Products Sold per Month:** Indicates the volume of products sold monthly.
 We can understand sales trends and seasonality.
+- **Customer Lifetime Value (CLV):** The projected revenue from a customer over the entire duration of their relationship with Olist.
-- **Customer Retention Rate:** Represents the percentage of repeat customers over a specific period, highlighting customer loyalty.
+- **Customer Retention Rate:** Represents the percentage of repeat customers over a specific period, displaying customer satisfaction.
 - **Customer Churn Rate:** To understand the percentage of customers who stop purchasing over a given timeframe.
 - **Average Order Value (AOV):** Calculates the average revenue per order, offering insights into customer purchasing behavior.
 - **Delivery Status (Late vs. On-Time Deliveries):** Evaluates the efficiency of the delivery process by comparing late deliveries to those on time.